tekknolagi/tekknolagi.github.com/_posts/2026-05-12-partial-ssi.md

 I don't know.
 I don't have a good grasp of how this "partial SSI" compares to the "full SSI".
 I don't plan on implementing full SSI in the near future.

+I will note that this partial SSI approach doesn't do two things:

+1. It doesn't split variables with a new sigma node, and it generally inserts the refine node within the target block rather than above the branch
+1. It doesn't insert new phi nodes; it just leaves both IR nodes available and, instead of re-merging, drops them

+I can't tell what impact this has.

 ## In other compilers

 Like Simple, [TruffleRuby](https://truffleruby.dev/) is built on a Sea of Nodes